 Various felonies have a connection to the Fat Leonard corruption scandal.
 Now, the vacating of charges begins.
 This new development comes after seeing many issues with the over justice system involving their cases.
 There have been four former Navy Officers who are now pleading guilty to misdemeanors and will no longer be felons.
 For this reason, they will have to pay a $100 fine each.

 The vacating of felonies is occurring for former Captains David Newland, David Lausman, James Dolan, and Commander Mario Herrera.
-Each were serving in the 7th Fleet and three have confessed to providing Francis with information.
+Each was serving in the 7th Fleet and three have confessed to providing Francis with information.
 Lausman admitted to destroying a hard drive with a hammer.
 Significantly, this development comes in light of the lack of belief in the credibility of the trial witnesses.

 Where is Fat Leonard?